 The Old Town Main Square is one of Europe’s largest medieval market squares and the perfect place to wander and people-watch the day away.

 Krakow’s Christmas Market

 We visited Krakow in December.
-I had always wanted to visit Poland’s renowned Christmas markets, and sip mulled wine.
-We had given ourselves a whole week to explore Krakow, and during the week, it was fabulous roaming the stalls and sampling the local foods.
+I had always wanted to visit Poland’s renowned Christmas markets and sip mulled wine.
+We had given ourselves a whole week to explore Krakow, and during the week, it was fabulous to roam the stalls and sample the local foods.
 At the weekend, though, the market was seriously jampacked with tourists and Christmas shoppers.